 Why is storing a Will so important?

 Once you have made your Will, there are no legal requirements for how you store it.
-Of course, it’s crucially important that it is:

-• somewhere your Executors will be able to find it.
+Somewhere your Executors will be able to find it.

 If a Will cannot be found, your Executors may have to assume that you died intestate.

-It is also important that you do not store the only copy of your Will in a bank’s storage facility, such as a safety deposit box.
+It is important that you do not store the only copy of your Will in a bank’s storage facility, such as a safety deposit box.
 It can be very difficult for Executors to gain access to it after your death because the bank may only give your Executors access to the box with a grant of probate, which cannot be obtained without the Will.

 To avoid these complications, there are some recommended methods for storing your Will.
 Each option has advantages and disadvantages, and so the important thing is to choose an option you feel comfortable with.